 Is a master's degree required for the doctoral program?

-What specific courses are required?
+What specific courses are recommended for success in the core courses?

 What are the average standardized test scores and GPA for students admitted to the department?